mozilla/elasticutils/docs/searching.rst

 Wondering why one document shows up higher in the results than another that should have shown up higher?
 Wonder how that score was computed?
-You can set the search to pass the ``explain`` flag to ElasticSearch with :py:meth:`elasticutils.S.explain`.
+You can set the search to pass the ``explain`` flag to Elasticsearch with :py:meth:`elasticutils.S.explain`.

 This returns data that will be in every item in the search results